This fact sheet was updated 12/16/20.

-Aspergillosis is an infectious disease of birds and mammals caused by inhalation of the spores of fungi in the Aspergillus group.
-While this disease can affect wild mammals, it is more common in birds, so birds will be the main focus of this disease description.
+Aspergillosis is an infectious disease of birds and mammals caused by the fungi in the Aspergillus group.
+While this disease can affect wild mammals, it is more common in birds, so birds will be the focus of this disease description.
 The Aspergillus genus was first described in 1729, and it was first recognized to cause disease in wild birds in the early 1800’s.

 Aspergillus fungi are almost everywhere in the environment and can cause disease in wild and domestic animals, as well as humans.
 However, the disease is not contagious, meaning it cannot be transmitted from animal to animal nor can it be transmitted from infected animals to humans.
 Most human cases of aspergillosis occur in those who have some deficiency of their immune system (children, the elderly, those taking immune suppressing drugs, and those with diseases that suppress their immune function).
 The same is true for birds.
 For example, lead toxicity, which suppresses and weakens the immune system can predispose bald eagles (and other species) to aspergillosis.
 Outbreaks of aspergillosis in wild birds may be associated with outbreaks in domestic birds if they have access to a common source of the fungus.
 In wild populations, outbreaks of aspergillosis can result in high mortality.
-Hunters should not consume birds with this disease because although the disease cannot be transmitted by eating the meat of an infected bird, hunters can be exposed by inhalation of spores from carcasses.
 Aspergillosis can also be a problem in wild birds that are kept in captivity.

 All species of birds (wild and domestic) are considered susceptible to aspergillosis, although the majority of reported cases occur in raptors, waterfowl, and gulls.
 Many species of domestic (cows, horses, sheep, pigs, etc.) and wild (elk, bison, hares, deer, etc.) mammals have been reported with this disease, but the cases are sporadic and it is not a major concern for populations.
 Humans can be infected.

-With the exception of Antarctica, Aspergillus fungi are found everywhere worldwide and it is frequently diagnosed in a variety of avian species throughout New England.
-It lives in soil and decaying animal and plant material, especially decaying seeds, feeds, grains, peanuts, cereal, and vegetables.
+With the exception of Antarctica, Aspergillus fungi are found worldwide and is frequently diagnosed in a variety of avian species throughout New England.
+It lives in soil and decaying animal, plant and feed material, especially decaying seeds, feeds, grains, peanuts, cereal, and vegetables.

 Aspergillosis is primarily transmitted via inhalation of fungal spores.
 The fungus can produce a tremendous number of spores when in a warm and moist environment.
 Healthy birds and mammals can inhale a certain number of spores without becoming ill.
 For example, studies show that day old chicks must inhale about 6 million spores to become fatally sick, while adult birds must inhale 17 million spores to produce fatal illness.
 Some more susceptible species may require a lower dose to produce fatal illness.
 Oral ingestion of spores is unlikely to cause serious disease, but aspergillosis can be transmitted when spores are introduced to the body in puncture wounds.
 Aspergillus spores are capable of penetrating eggshells and can result in embryonic death or hatching of infected chicks.

 Aspergillosis can cause acute or chronic illness.
 Birds that are acutely infected will die quickly from respiratory distress.
 These birds may exhibit lethargy, dehydration, loss of appetite, diarrhea, and may be gasping for breath before they die.
 Some birds may be found dead without observation of clinical signs.
 Acute infections are more common in younger birds, while older birds are more prone to chronic, slowly progressive disease.
 Chronically infected birds may exhibit loss of body condition, lethargy, loss of appetite, difficulty flying and breathing, vomiting, and diarrhea.
 They may also show signs of neurological disease.
 Many organ systems can be affected, but aspergillosis usually targets the respiratory system.
 Once the fungus becomes established, it produces poisonous substances or toxins which can damage various tissues.
 At necropsy, chronically infected birds will have cheese-like yellow or white plaques or nodules in their lungs, air sacs, and other organs such as the liver.
 They may also have fungus growing on respiratory tissues that resembles bread mold.
 Acutely infected birds are more likely to have firm, dark red lungs with small yellow nodules scattered throughout.

 Several laboratory tests and microscopic evaluation can be used to identify the Aspergillus fungus.